 You can’t go past a wooden block set for great constructive play for little people.
 From around 6 months of age, sitting babies can help to stack (or rather, knock down!) small wooden blocks.
-The addition of a set of fabulous architecturally inspired shaped blocks continues to challenge older children to play with blocks.
+This Melissa & Doug Wood Building Block set is a great starter kit for wooden block building.

 We often think of train sets being merely for preschoolers but for many children it is not until they are in kindergarten or early primary/elementary school that they can independently construct complicated track configurations.
-My two year old loves playing with our train set but it is Immy (at almost seven) who actually plans and constructs the interesting track combinations.
+My two year old loves playing with our train set but it is Immy (at almost eight) who actually plans and constructs the interesting track combinations.

 Another new find for me, I love the look of the TinkerToy sets.
 Sets include a whole range of interestingly shaped pieces including spools, rods, flags, washers and end caps that snap together and stay together, allowing children the flexibility and creativity of both constructive and imaginative play.

-Another great set for primary/elementary aged children, K’Nex sets include collections of rods, connectors and bricks for children to use in construction.With a range of more open ended sets and single construction projects, K’Nex sets remind me a little of Lego but with a whole different world of possibilities thanks to the shapes of the pieces.
+A great set for primary/elementary aged children, K’Nex sets include collections of rods, connectors and bricks for children to use in construction.With a range of more open ended sets and single construction projects, K’Nex sets remind me a little of Lego but with a whole different world of possibilities thanks to the shapes of the pieces.

-11. Lincoln Logs
+15. Lincoln Logs

-12. Snap Circuits
+16. Snap Circuits

-A reader suggestion, these look fabulous for older children.
+Another reader suggestion, these look fabulous for older children.
 From the manufacturer, “ZOOB pieces snap, click and pop together to form joints that rotate, limbs that extend, axles that spin and lots more.
 Kids can create simple models in minutes or get absorbed and spend hours at a time.
 There’s no limit to what they can build: from animals to aliens, from dinosaurs to DNA.
 The pieces can be moved after being put together, so kids can play with their ZOOB creations, instead of just looking at them.”